NatLibFi/NDL-VuFind2-Vagrant/README.md

 * Copy the _VagrantConf.rb.sample_ to _VagrantConf.rb_ unless this is already done.
 There should be no need for any changes.

+* Copy the _centos.conf.sample_ to _centos.conf_ and see the .conf file for possible install configuration changes prior to running the VM.

 _both_:

-* Copy the _ubuntu.conf.sample_ and/or _centos.conf.sample_ to _ubuntu.conf_ and/or _centos.conf_
-* See the .conf files for possible install configuration changes prior to running the VMs.

-_both/(n)either_:

 If using Oracle:
 * Put the downloaded Oracle installer files in the _oracle/_ directory and the VoyagerRestful_*.ini files in the _config/_ directory.

-For the records data, some options exist:
+If using local RecordManager/Solr, some options exist for the records data:
 * bare minimum (e.g. testing purposes): add a sample data file to the _data/_ directory to import to the local Solr database via RecordManager during install
 * more proper use: import your data manually from file(s) or set up harvesting sources after the provisioning/installing is done
 * without local database: use a remote Solr server (like the NDL development index - unfortunately, for limited users only)